yarnthen/yarnthencohosking/_posts/2018-03-04-battle-city-unity-1.md

 7. An image of an Eagle Coat of Arms(the Player's Base)

-I have created a link to my final end product of the game.
+I have created a [link](https://yarnthen.itch.io/battle-city-recreated-in-unity){:target="_blank"} to my final end product of the game.
 Try it out and let me know if there are any bugs so I can enhance on it.
 Head to the [next post]({{ site.baseurl }}{% post_url 2018-03-05-battle-city-unity-2 %}) for actual tutorial if you are ready.